fbpx

 People photographing lions from the truckHow long should I go on safari?

 We typically recommend at least 6 days if you just want to stay in one or two regions near each other and have a good chance at seeing all the wildlife on your list.
-For a more comprehensive experience in one country (or two neighboring countries), our small-group safaris are 9-11 days, and for custom safaris, the sky’s the limit—want to combine Namibia, Cape Town, Tanzania, Rwanda gorilla trekking, and a beach stay at Zanzibar?
+For a more comprehensive experience in one country (or two neighboring countries), our small-group safaris are 9-11 days, and for custom safaris, the sky’s the limit—want to combine a Namibia, Cape Town, Tanzania, Rwanda safari, and some time at the end to enjoy sparkling beaches with a Zanzibar vacation?
 We recommend at least 3-4 weeks.

 Is it safe?